|Interest rate||Under Corporate Salary Scheme tie-up: 13% p.a. (fixed rate). Others: 14% p.a. (fixed rate).|

 Rs.513 p.m. for others.
 (Calculated for the minimum loan amount for the longest tenure allowed at the lowest interest rate available.)

 Dena Bank Personal Loans are available for varied purposes and for different categories of individuals.
 These loans can help out with purchase, personal needs and others.
 In short, personal loans from Dena can help out for expenses that haven’t actually been planned in advance and can be a lifesaver in many situations.
 Personal loans from Dena Bank are readily available through minimal documentation and low waiting periods.

 Dena Bank Personal Loan interest rates have varied within 1% to 2% in the past five years and the recent changes in the repo rate from RBI have resulted in a lowering of the interest rate recently.
-As per the data of June 2015, the rates for personal loans from Dena Bank could be as low as 12% or as high as 15% and is applicable for both salaried and self-employed individuals.
+As per the data, the rates for personal loans from Dena Bank could be as low as 12% or as high as 15% and is applicable for both salaried and self-employed individuals.
 The interest rates are variable for different customers and categories of customers and are at the sole discretion of the bank.